-- The placement must be appropriate to the child's age, ability, aptitude and Special Educational Needs and Disabilities. - In order to protect the vulnerable children already on roll, the school will not accept pupils whose behaviour is physically/verbally violent or aggressive. - With the efficient use of resources, the school maintains classes of no more than 11 pupils with one teacher and usually one teaching assistant. - The total school population does not exceed 10% above its roll number of 100 pupils, which includes up to 10 pupils on the MMH pathway.
+- The placement must be appropriate to the child's age, ability, aptitude and Special Educational Needs and Disabilities. - In order to protect the vulnerable children already on roll, the school will not accept pupils whose behaviour is physically/verbally violent or aggressive. - With the efficient use of resources, the school maintains classes of no more than 11 pupils with one teacher and usually one teaching assistant.

+The total school population does not exceed 10% above its roll number of 100 pupil.
 The total may vary according to the Local Authority policy.